 11.11.2.2.2 Key establishment with FILS public key authentication

 First, the public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5.
-Then the public key, as a group element, shall be verified in a group-specific fashion according to SP 800-56a in 5.6.2.3.
+Then the public key, as a group element, shall be verified in a group-specific fashion according to section 5.6.2.3 of SP 800-56a.

 References: